tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

    directory on your server.
 It can be overwritten.
 4. Activate IP Geo Block again.

-Although I've made sure that it would not break anything in an obvious way, please keep in mind that this is a developing version.
-It might still contain undiscovered issues.
-If you find or notice something, please let me know about them in the comment of this post.

 ### What's new in 2.2.5 beta1 ###

 Comparing changes between the last release 2.2.4.1 and 2.2.5 Beta1 is available